There are many PCB editors. Large and strong teams create and maintain them. Why do we need another one?

 As I am going to build robots here, "in front of your eyes" so to speak, I want it to be done right.
 And spagetti-wiring it is NOT a good style.
 Like this (though it is kind of ok for prototyping):

-But to design simple PCB, we do not need software capable of simulating components.
+But to design a simple PCB, we do not need software capable of simulating components.
 We do not need it to comply to standards that our robot doesn't care about.
 We particularly do not need it to be Web-based and expensive.

 So I have created a simple one.
 Probably, the simplest PCB editor ever.
 Note how I am doing my best to avoid using the term "primitive".